NL33/electron-git/zdownloads-in-app.md

     --came with 2 severe vulnerabilities.
 Running npm audit fix seemed to address.
 Running $ npm i showed no vulnerabilities.

 $ npm install marked
+    --June 28, 2021
-    --to be able to show mark down doc as good looking html
+    --to be able to show mark down doc as good looking html --UNINSTALLED on June 29, 2021.
+Formatting wasn't great, and I can get the necessary effect with other methods

 # Prior to rollback on April 15, 2021
 # RobotJS